-Prerequisites: EITHER Computer Programming for CS OR Computer Programming for Engineering Ashesi Units: 1; Credit Hours: 4.5; Hours per week classroom: 3; Hours per week discussion: 1.5 Hours of Study outside of the class (reading, assignments, studying, projects, and so on: 9 per week)
+Prerequisites: EITHER Computer Programming for CS OR Computer Programming for Engineering Ashesi Units: 1; Credit Hours: 4; Hours per week classroom: 3; Hours per week lab: 1.5 Hours of Study outside of the class (reading, assignments, studying, projects, and so on: 6 - 9 per week)

-This course is a continuation of Computer Programming for CS.
-It will introduce students to more details of object definition and construction and event-driven programming.
+This course is a continuation of Computer Programming for CS and Data Structures & Algorithms.
+ICP will introduce students to more details of object definition, construction and event driven programming.
+Here, more emphasis will be placed of Object-Oriented Design (OOD) decisions and also on making efficient system level decisions for data structures.
 It will also introduce additional standard Java packages, including the file system and graphical user interface elements.
-This course will also give students an introduction to C++.
-Good software engineering practices will be featured in various aspects of the course, and notations like the Unified Modeling Language (UML) will be employed.
+The second part of this course will give students an introduction to C++ as well as advanced programming in C++.
+Good software engineering practices will be featured in various aspects of the course, and notations similar to the Unified Modeling Language (UML) will be employed.

 Through one or more team projects, students will gain experience in designing and implementing larger systems.
 However, the emphasis of the course will be on the use of prewritten packages and built-in language facilities, as well as design and implementation of moderately sized custom classes and algorithms, rather than on the design of whole systems.

-CS 314 Human Computer Interactions
+CS 314 Human Computer Interaction